hoho/histery/README.md

             console.log(data, href, rem1, rem2);
         },

-        stop: function(error, href, rem1, rem2) {
+        stop: function(href, rem1, rem2) {
+            // This callback is called called if you do $H.stop() or
+            // another $H.go() before the current go() promises are
+            // resolved.
+        },

+        error: function(href, rem1, rem2) {
             // This callback is called if the promise from go() callback is
             // rejected or if go() callback returned false.
-In this case
-            // `error` will be true.
-            // Or this callback will be called if you do $H.stop() or
-            // another $H.go() before the current go() promises are
-            // resolved.
-In this case `error` will be false.
         },

         complete: function(href, rem1, rem2) {